felixlopz/hubrise-test-task/content/developers/api/en/authentication.md

 }
 ```

-Note that the request will fail if the authorisation code has expired, or has already been used.
+The request fails with a `403` status code if the authorisation code has expired, has already been used, or if the client id or secret are incorrect.

 ### 3.3.
 Connect to the API